-Ms. Hoyler began her career at the Educational Opportunity Program at Marquette University as an assistant to the then Director, Dr. Arnold Mitchem, the founding President of COE.
-Ms. Hoyler moved to Washington in 1981 to establish the Council's office.
-Prior to becoming President, as the organization’s Chief Operating Officer, she played an integral role in the growth of the organization.
-She received her B.A. and her law degree from Marquette University in Milwaukee, Wisconsin.
+Hoyler began her career at the Educational Opportunity Program at Marquette University as an assistant to the then Director, Dr. Arnold Mitchem.
+Ms. Hoyler moved to Washington in 1981 to establish the Council’s office.
+As the organization’s Chief Operating Officer, she has played an integral role in the growth of the organization over the past 33 years, starting from a staff of one full-time professional.
+Ms. Hoyler has lectured widely on federal law and regulations.
+Over the years, she has received numerous awards from TRIO-based associations.
+She received her B.A. and her law degree from Marquette University from Marquette University in Milwaukee, Wisconsin.

 Dr. Arnold Mitchem, President Emeritus of the Council for Opportunity in Education, has been a voice for low-income, first-generation students and individuals with disabilities his entire career.
 Thanks to his work, the federally funded TRIO Programs have expanded by nearly 400% and now serve more than an estimated 790,000 students at 1,000 colleges and universities.